Xmorelle/webpage/index.md

 - **New equipment purchase and installation** for Suo Lab installation at Harvard University (2016) - Purchase of a universal testing machine with associated load cells and temperature chamber.
 Coordination of lab duct work and machine installation with Harvard McKay building teams.

-- **co-organizer of PhD promotion day** at iMMC, UCLouvain (2011-2014) - Lab promotion presentation and visit organized for 2nd year engineering master students.
+- **co-organizer of the PhD promotion day** at iMMC, UCLouvain (2011-2014) - Lab promotion presentation and visit organized for 2nd year engineering master students.

 - **Student representative** at EPL, UCLouvain (2008-2011) - Involvement within the Applied Physics and Chemistry degree program commission and work with academic authorities.
 Coordinate and organize examination schedule as well as other extra-academic group activities.